compbiocore/qckitfastq/response.md

 6. This has been addressed in the `# Individual metrics` section of the vignette.
 Essentially, some functions in `qckitfastq` are simply wrappers around `seqTools` functions, and are there for the sake of completeness if the user wants to run a report of all possible quality control metrics for FASTQ data.

-7. [Please briefly comment the result of each step of the analysis]
+7. These are all described in the vignettes and more thoroughly described in the documentation.

 8. This has been removed.